wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ![predefined alert target](images/alert_target_predefined_template.png)

-## Obtaining Information About the Alert
+## Obtain Information About the Alert

 Wavefront defines variables for obtaining information about the alert as a whole, such as the alert ID, timing, severity, and so on.
 Each of these variables is a property unless explicitly described as an iterator.